yhy6f/git-practice/README.md

 # git-practice

-a git repo for demo purpose
+This is a git repo for demo purposes.